pactus-project/pactus-website/content/blog/2025-04-13-the-problem-with-staking-pools.md

 ### The Future of Staking Starts Here

-Staking pools had their moment, but let’s be real they’re just another way to centralize power.
+Staking pools had their moment, but let's be real: they're just another way to centralize power.
 [Pactus](https://pactus.org/) changes the game.
 No staking pools.
 No gatekeepers.
 Just true decentralization.
 If you’re ready to take back control, it’s time to join Pactus.
 You can start taking control today alongside a thriving community on [X](https://x.com/pactuschain/)